mkyc/kafka-pms-poc/README.md

 ### Transform event into aggregate and listable snapshot ###

 This flow starts where previous finished.
-Topic is being listened by consumer and transforms events into materialized aggregate to kafka KTable and to SQL database.
+Topic is being listened by two consumers and transforms events into materialized aggregate to kafka KTable and to simple table in SQL database.

 ### Get single object ###

-This flow searches for object in kafka KTable and returns it to FronApp.
+This flow searches for object in kafka KTable and returns it.

 ### Get list of objects ###

 Because of usual requirements for lists like filtering, sorting and such, this flow calls SQL db for lists of objects.
+This PoC doesnt implement sorting and pagination.
+Just simple "get all" operation.

 ## Persistence ##